Liù, Turandot, Opera Australia

 Hyeseoung graduated from Seoul’s Han-Yang University with a Bachelor of Vocal Music, and obtained a diploma in opera performance with high distinction at the Conservatorium of Milan and the Vercelli Academy in Italy.
 Under the baton of Maestro Riccardo Chailly and Romano Gandolfi, she performed in concerts in Milan and throughout Italy in Rossini’s Petite Messe Solenelle, Poulenc’s Gloria, Beethoven’s Ninth Symphony and Rossini’s Stabat Mater.

-Since relocating to Australia, Hyeseoung has performed many of the major lyric soprano roles with Opera Australia including Mimi (La Bohème), Liù (Turandot), Pamina (The Magic Flute), Countess (The Marriage of Figaro), Fiordiligi (Così fan tutte), Donna Anna (Don Giovanni), Giulietta (I Capuleti e i Montecchi ), Konstanze (Die Entführung aus dem Serail), Alcina and Oberto (Alcina), Lauretta (Gianni Schicchi), Leila (The Pearlfishers), Frasquita and Micaela (Carmen), Nannetta (Falstaff), Siren (Rinaldo), Genovieffa (Suor Angelica), Dorinda (Orlando), Heavenly Being 1 and Soprano Solo (The Pilgrim’s Progress), as well as special performances as Micaela for Opera Australia in Taipei.
+Since relocating to Australia, Hyeseoung has performed many of the major lyric soprano roles with Opera Australia including Mimi (La Bohème), Liù (Turandot), Cio-Cio-San (Madama Butterfly), Freia (Das Rheingold) and Helmwige (Die Walküre), Pamina (The Magic Flute), Countess (The Marriage of Figaro), Fiordiligi (Così fan tutte), Donna Anna (Don Giovanni), Giulietta (I Capuleti e i Montecchi ), Konstanze (Die Entführung aus dem Serail), Alcina and Oberto (Alcina), Lauretta (Gianni Schicchi), Leila (The Pearlfishers), Frasquita and Micaela (Carmen), Nannetta (Falstaff), Siren (Rinaldo), Genovieffa (Suor Angelica), Dorinda (Orlando), Heavenly Being 1 and Soprano Solo (The Pilgrim’s Progress), as well as special performances as Micaela for Opera Australia in Taipei.
 She has also performed Zerlina (Don Giovanni) and Liù for Opera Queensland.

 In 2015 Hyeseoung made her UK debut in the role of Cio-Cio-San for Raymond Gubbay Productions at the Royal Albert Hall in London.
-Last year she returned to Handa Opera on Sydney Harbour as Liu in Turandot, to Opera Queensland in the title role of Madama Butterfly and to Opera Australia’s Melbourne Ring Cycle as Freia and Helmwige.
-In 2017 her engagements include Cio-Cio-San for Opera Australia, as well as a recital and the Rutter Requiem at the Newcastle Music Festival
+Last year she returned to Handa Opera on Sydney Harbour as Liu in Turandot, to Opera Queensland in the title role of Madama Butterfly and to Opera Australia for the Melbourne Ring Cycle as Freia and Helmwige.
+Her 2017/2018 engagements include Cio-Cio-San for Opera Australia and Finnish National Opera, as well as a recital and the Rutter Requiem at the Newcastle Music Festival.

 Hyeseoung has been soprano soloist for Carmina Burana with Melbourne Symphony Orchestra, Missa Solemnis with Sydney Philharmonia and Auckland Choral Society, Opera in the Vineyards, Stanthorpe, and Mozart’s Requiem in addition to numerous concerts and recitals in Sydney, Brisbane, Melbourne and Canberra.